toshiaki-iitaka/tdse/README.md

 This repository contains the following programs:

 ## fortran
-directory contains programs written in fortran.
+This directory contains programs written in fortran.

 (1) Numerical Integration of the time-dependent Schroedinger equation by the explicit symetric multistep scheme